 Instructions

-• PREP: Preheat the oven to 400 degrees F (204 degrees C).
+• Preheat oven to 400°F (204°C).
 Line a large sheet pan with parchment paper and set aside.

-• WILD RICE: Start by thoroughly rinsing the wild rice blend in a fine-mesh sieve with cold water until the water runs clear.
-Meanwhile, add chicken or vegetable stock, Dijon mustard, butter, salt (if using table salt instead of fine sea salt, reduce amount), parsley, pepper, and dried thyme to a nonstick medium-sized pot; bring to a boil.
-Once boiling, add in the rinsed rice.
+• Thoroughly rinse wild rice blend in a fine-mesh sieve with cold water until water runs clear.
+Add stock, mustard, butter, parsley, salt, pepper, and dried thyme to a nonstick medium pot; bring to a boil.
+Once boiling, add rinsed rice.
 Cover and reduce heat to low (just above the lowest low setting).
-Simmer for 50-65 minutes, or until rice is tender and most of the liquid has been absorbed (stir occasionally, returning the lid as soon as stirring is done).
-Add additional broth as needed (if rice has absorbed all the liquid and is still not tender; we typically need to add 2-4 extra tablespoons).
-Check to see if the rice is done at 50 minutes and then every 5-10 minutes after that.
-Once rice is tender, remove the pot from the burner, leaving the lid on, and let stand at room temperature for 10-15 minutes.
+Simmer 50–65 minutes, or until rice is tender and most of the liquid has been absorbed (stir occasionally, returning lid as soon as stirring is done).
+Add 2–4 extra tablespoons broth if rice has absorbed all the liquid and is still not tender.
+Check to see if rice is done at 50 minutes and every 5–10 minutes after that.
+Once rice is tender, remove from heat, leaving the lid on, and let stand at room temperature 10–15 minutes.

-• ACORN SQUASH: Use a very sharp chef's knife to cut squash in half.
-(I cut down the indents on the sides, cut through the tip, and then pull apart to get 2 halves.)
+• Use a sharp knife to cut squash in half.
+(I cut down the indents on the sides, cut through the tip, then pull apart to get 2 halves.)
 Use a large spoon to scrape out all the seeds and stringy bits and discard.
-Place the squash halves right side up on the prepared tray.
-Evenly drizzle 1-1/2 tablespoons olive oil over all the exposed squash flesh.
-Sprinkle on 1/4 teaspoon each of salt and pepper.
-Use your hand to rub everything in nicely and then place the squash upside down on the tray — so the cut sides are facing down on the parchment paper.
-Bake until squash is tender (flesh is easily pierced with a fork), about 35-45 minutes.
-Set squash aside for now, but don't turn off the oven– we'll use it again!
+Place squash halves right side up on the prepared tray.
+Evenly drizzle 1-1/2 tablespoons olive oil over all the exposed squash flesh and sprinkle on salt and pepper.
+Use your hand to rub everything in, then place the squash so the cut sides face down on the parchment paper.
+Bake until squash is tender (flesh is easily pierced with a fork), about 35–45 minutes.
+Set squash aside, but don’t turn off the oven.

-• SWEET POTATO: Wash and scrub the sweet potato(es).
-Pierce several times with the tines of a fork.
-Place on a microwave-safe plate and cook until fork-tender, about 5-8 minutes, rotating halfway through.
-Remove from the microwave and cut in half lengthwise.
-Set aside to cool slightly and then peel off the skins (they should come off easily).
-Once cool enough to handle, dice into very small pieces, measure to get exactly 1 cup (131g) and set aside.
-Save any extras to add to an egg omelet, salad, or other recipe throughout the week.
+• Wash and scrub sweet potato(es).
+Pierce several times with a fork.
+Place on a microwave-safe plate and microwave until fork-tender, about 5–8 minutes, rotating halfway through.
+Remove from microwave and cut in half lengthwise.
+Set aside to cool slightly, then peel off the skins (they should come off easily).
+Once cool enough to handle, dice into very small pieces; measure to get exactly 1 cup (131g) and set aside.

-• FILLING: See Note 3.
-Add butter and olive oil to a large pan over medium-high heat.
-Once butter is melted, add in the finely diced onion and celery.
-Sauté, stirring frequently, until onion begins to turn golden, about 5-7 minutes.
-Add in the garlic and stir for another 1 minute.
-Add in the diced sweet potatoes, diced apple, and cranberries.
-Sauté for another 2 minutes.
-Add in the rice and any remaining liquid in the pot and stir until liquid is evaporated.
+• Add butter and olive oil to a large pan over medium-high heat.
+Once butter is melted, add finely diced onion and celery (see note 3).
+Sauté, stirring frequently, until onion begins to turn golden, about 5–7 minutes.
+Add garlic and stir another 1 minute.
+Add diced sweet potatoes, diced apple, and cranberries.
+Sauté another 2 minutes.
+Add rice and any remaining liquid in the pot; stir until liquid evaporates.
 Remove from heat.
-Add in the pepitas, pecans, and parsley.
+Add pepitas, pecans, and parsley.
 Mix to combine.
-Taste and add any additional seasoning if needed.
+Taste and add additional seasoning if needed.

-• STUFF SQUASH AND BAKE: Flip the squash over so cut side is facing up.
-Divide the filling evenly between the 4 squashes; really pack it in; you should use all the filling (it's okay if they're over-filled a bit!).
-Return to the oven and bake for 15-20 more minutes or until just turning golden on top.
+• Flip the squash over so cut side faces up.
+Divide filling evenly among the 4 squashes; really pack it in; you should use all the filling (it’s okay if they’re over-filled a bit!).
+Return to oven and bake 15–20 more minutes or until just turning golden on top.

-• ENJOY: Carefully remove from the oven and use a large spatula to serve on to plates.
-Add a drizzle of olive oil over everything (optional) and if desired, sprinkle goat cheese on top.
+• Carefully remove from oven.
+Optionally add a drizzle of olive oil over everything, and if desired, sprinkle goat cheese on top.
 Enjoy while hot!

 Video